List of EastEnders characters introduced in 2021

-The following is a list of characters that first appeared in the British soap opera EastEnders in 2021, by order of first appearance.
-All characters are introduced by the show's senior executive producer, Kate Oates, and executive producer, Jon Sen. The first character to be introduced in 2021 is Caleb Malone (Ben Freeman), who joined as part of a storyline involving Chelsea Fox (Zaraah Abrahams) and Lucas Johnson (Don Gilet).
+EastEnders is a BBC soap opera that first aired on 19 February 1985.
+The following is a list of characters that first appeared in 2021, in order of first appearance.
+All characters are introduced by the show's executive producer, Jon Sen. The first character to be introduced in 2021 is Caleb Malone (Ben Freeman), who joined as part of a storyline involving Chelsea Fox (Zaraah Abrahams) and Lucas Johnson (Don Gilet).
 Zack Hudson (James Farrar) made his debut in March, followed by Dana Monroe (Barbara Smith) and Estelle Jones (Sue Holderness) in April.
-Violet Highway was then introduced (Gwen Taylor) in May.
-Tom "Rocky" Cotton (Brian Conley) made his first appearance in May pretending to be Terry Cant, the father of Sonia Jackson (Natalie Cassidy); he is later confirmed to be the father of Dotty Cotton (Milly Zero).
+Vi Highway (Gwen Taylor) was then introduced in May.
+Tom "Rocky" Cotton (Brian Conley) made his first appearance in May pretending to be Terry Cant, the father of Sonia Fowler (Natalie Cassidy).
 Dani Dyer guest-starred as Jeanette in June and Harvey Monroe (Ross Boatman) made his debut in July.
 Kate Robbins was then cast in the guest role of music agent Jen Glover, making her first appearance in August.
 In October, Delroy Atkinson, Charlie Wernham and Heather Peace made their debuts as Howie Danes, Aaron Monroe and Eve Unwin, respectively, as well as Alyssa, the child of Jada Lennox (Kelsey Calladine-Smith) and Dennis Rickman (Bleu Landau).
 Additionally, multiple other characters appear throughout the year.